arnavxkohli/GRAM-Synth/README.md

 |`RECEIVER`|`CAN_RX_Task`, `doubleBufferTask`, `CAN_RX_ISR`, overwriting `nok` & `tone_idx`|
 |`TRANSMITTER`||
 |`LOOPBACK`||

+Videos showing the various modes can be found in the `videos/` folder of this repository.
 ## Timing analysis
 To imeplement timing analysis of each task, we must let each task to run only once.
 To do this, we defined a `XXXFunction()` which is called repeatedly in a `XXXTask()`:
 ```